Frequently Asked Questions

 You have been quoted as saying: "Killing a defective infant is not morally equivalent to killing a person.
 Sometimes it is not wrong at all."
 Is that quote accurate?

 Sometimes, perhaps because the baby has a serious disability, parents think it better that their newborn infant should die.
 Many doctors will accept their wishes, to the extent of not giving the baby life-supporting medical treatment.
 That will often ensure that the baby dies.
-My view is different from this, only to the extent that if a decision is taken, by the parents and doctors, that it is better that a baby should die, I believe it should be possible to carry out that decision, not only by withholding or withdrawing life-support – which can lead to the baby dying slowly from dehydration or from an infection - but also by taking active steps to end the baby’s life swiftly and humanely.
+My view is different from this, but only to the extent that if a decision is taken, by the parents and doctors, that it is better that a baby should die, I believe it should be possible to carry out that decision, not only by withholding or withdrawing life-support — which can lead to the baby dying slowly from dehydration or from an infection — but also by taking active steps to end the baby’s life swiftly and humanely.